tekmarglobal/dart-api-client/docs/DefinitionApi.md

 <a name="apidefinitionupdateagreementlogpost"></a>
 # **ApiDefinitionUpdateAgreementLogPost**
-> RestResultOfDefinitionServiceUpdateAgreementLogResponse ApiDefinitionUpdateAgreementLogPost (DefinitionServiceUpdateAgreementRequest body = null)
+> RestResultOfDefinitionServiceUpdateAgreementLogResponse ApiDefinitionUpdateAgreementLogPost (DefinitionServiceUpdateAgreementRequest definitionServiceUpdateAgreementRequest = null)